JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/orbitdiagram.md

 ## Orbit Diagrams of Maps
-An orbit diagram (also called bifurcation diagram) is a way to visualize the asymptotic behavior of the trajectory, when a parameter of the system is changed
+An orbit diagram (also called bifurcation diagram) is a way to visualize the asymptotic behavior of a map, when a parameter of the system is changed
 ```@docs
 orbitdiagram
 ```